-Some talented people have difficulties in finding and keeping relationships that are meaningful and satisfying.
+Some creative and talented people have difficulties in finding and keeping relationships that are meaningful and satisfying.

 Scarlett Johansson has commented about particular challenges for actors: